Akarkara : Ayurvedic Super Herb In Your Kitty

 Akarkara health benefits are many.
 The roots are mainly used against arthritis, improper indigestion, used to improve sexual performance, used as diuretics and has many skin-enhancing benefits.
 While the list goes on, let us focus on a few of the mentioned benefits.

 Anti-Arthritis Property: The root extract has antioxidant activity and it helps in smoothing blood circulation.
 This quality is used in the pain management of arthritis by reducing inflammation.
-According to ayurvedic experts, arthritis occurs due to the imbalance in Vatta dosha.
+According to the expert therapist, arthritis occurs due to the imbalance in Vatta dosha.
 This escalation of Vatta leads to pain, swelling and restricts the movement of joints.
 Akaraka helps in balancing this Vatta dosha and relieves the symptoms of pain and swelling in joints.

 The Aphrodisiac Property: It is used for the enhancement of sexual performance in men.
 It improves sexual desire and maintains the testosterone level.
 It acts as a libido stimulant.
 Studies have shown spermatogenic activity.
 Akarkara influences the secretion of androgens.
 The roots of the Akarkara plant have many alkaloids.
 Alkylamide is one of the alkaloids that increase the level of testosterone.
 The mode of action lies in the simulation of the hypothalamus.
 It gives an overall makeover and increases fertility, sperm count and improves the libido in male.
 It also increases the blood supply to the genitals.
 This helps in the erectile dysfunction treatment.